 There are many reasons that your vet may prescribe your dog Trazodone.
 These are some of the most common reasons:

-It is best to give your dog Trazodone before the stressful event happens.
+It is best to give your dog Trazodone before a stressful event happens.
 If your dog is afraid of thunderstorms, it would be best to give your dog this medication before the storm happens.
 This medication is meant to be used for a short time and can even be prescribed to be given every day.

 A recent study published in the Journal of American Veterinary Medicine Association shows that Trazodone is a great choice to use a sedative for post-operative recovery.
 If your dog has just had major surgery and not liking the strict confinement that your vet has recommended, ask about giving them Trazodone to help.

-Trazodone is very well tolerated in most dogs with very side effects.
 Possible side effects that you may notice are:

 If Trazodone is mixed with any other medication, your dog may suffer from Serotonin Syndrome.
 This will cause tremors or shivering, difficulty breathing, and dilated pupils.
 This would be a very rare but very serious issue that would need vet attention right away.